gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 ### **Taskcluster and Taskgraph: The Backbone of Firefox's Release Automation**

-- [**Taskcluster:**](https://taskcluster.net/) This robust framework underpins Mozilla's CI and release processes, including application signing.
+- [**Taskcluster:**](https://taskcluster.net/) This robust framework underpins Mozilla's CI and release processes.
 It's a versatile and scalable tool useful for constructing complex CI systems.
 For example, when code is added to Firefox, Taskcluster executes testing tasks that check if the codebase plus the new code work as intended.

 - [**Taskgraph:**](https://taskcluster-taskgraph.readthedocs.io/en/latest/) This Python library generates a directed acyclic graph (DAG) of tasks for Taskcluster.
 Visualize a DAG as a one-way street map without loops, guiding tasks forward until they are all complete.